jimsalterjrs/sanoid/README.md

 ##### Syncoid Dataset Properties

++ syncoid:sync

+  Available values:

+  + `true` (default if unset)

+    This dataset will be synchronised to all hosts.

-+ syncoid:no-sync
+  + `false`

-  Setting this to `true` will prevent the dataset from being handled by syncoid in _any_ way - it will be skipped.
+    This dataset will not be synchronised to any hosts - it will be skipped.
 This can be useful for preventing certain datasets from being transferred when recursively handling a tree.

+  + `host1,host2,...`

+    A comma seperated list of hosts.
+This dataset will only be synchronised by hosts listed in the property.

+    _Note_: this check is performed by the host running `syncoid`, thus the local hostname must be present for inclusion during a push operation // the remote hostname must be present for a pull.

-  Note that this will also prevent syncoid from handling the dataset if given explicitly on the command line.
+  _Note_: this will also prevent syncoid from handling the dataset if given explicitly on the command line.

+  _Note_: syncing a child of a no-sync dataset will currently result in a critical error

 ##### Syncoid Command Line Options